-Typhoon Noru: Evacuations in Philippines as severe storm nears
+Typhoon Noru: Evacuations in Philippines as explosive super typhoon nears

 - Published

-Authorities in the Philippines have started evacuating people from coastal areas as a major typhoon approaches.
+Much of the Philippines is on high alert as a super typhoon begins lashing the country's eastern islands.

-Category 3 Typhoon Noru is travelling at speeds of 195 km/h (120 mph) as it heads towards Luzon, the country's main island, after what forecasters called an "explosive intensification".
+Forecasters say Typhoon Noru is packing winds of up to 240 km/h (150 mph) after an "explosive intensification", as it hits the Polillo islands and heads west towards the main island of Luzon.

-The storm could cause landslides, flash flooding and dangerous storm surges, including in the capital, Manila.
+It could cause landslides, flash flooding and dangerous storm surges, including in the capital, Manila.

-"We ask residents living in danger zones to adhere to calls for evacuation whenever necessary," said national police chief Gen Rodolfo Azurin.

-The storm's speed increased by 90 km/h in 24 hours, and weather forecaster Robb Gile told AFP that its increased speed as it headed towards land was "unprecedented".
+The storm's speed increased by 90 km/h in 24 hours.
+Weather forecaster Robb Gile told news agency AFP that its increased speed was "unprecedented".

+The Philippine weather service has issued a wind signal five for Luzon, the highest warning level which marks Noru as a super typhoon.

+National police chief Gen Rodolfo Azurin urged people to comply with evacuation orders.

 In Quezon Province, east of Manila, fishermen have been prevented from heading to sea, and there were reports of some areas being without power.